plotdb/form/doc/widget.md

  - `manager.changed`: fired when manager list updated.
    - `mod` developer is responsible for firing this event if mod updates formmgr list.

+Since widgets are customizable, so as events.
+To use customized events, prefix event name with `widget`, such as:

+    widget.on("widget.widget-specific-event", function () { ... })

 ## Internal members